dreadl0ck/netcap/README.md

 ## Sensors and Collection Server

 Using Netcap as a data collection mechanism, sensor agents can be deployed to export the traffic they see to a central collection server.
 This is especially interesting for internet of things (IoT) applications, since these devices are placed inside isolated networks and thus the operator does not have any information about the traffic the device sees.
 Although Go was not specifically designed for this application, it is an interesting language for embedded systems.
 Each binary contains the complete runtime, which increases the binary size but requires no installation of dependencies on the device itself.
 Data exporting currently takes place in batches over UDP sockets.
 Transferred data is compressed in transit and encrypted with the public key of the collection server.
-Asymmetric encryption was chosen, to avoid empowering an attacker who compromised a sensor, to decrypt traffic of all sensors commu- nicating with the collection server.
+Asymmetric encryption was chosen, to avoid empowering an attacker who compromised a sensor, to decrypt traffic of all sensors communicating with the collection server.
 To increase the performance, in the future this could be replaced with using a symmetric cipher, together with a solid concept for key rotation and distribution.
 Sensor agents do not write any data to disk and instead keep it in memory before exporting it.

 <br>
 <img src="graphics/svg/Netcap-IOT.svg" width="100%" height="100%">